Natural vs Artificial Magnets

 Permanent Magnets

-Permanent Magnets are artificial magnets that retain their magnetic property even after the external magnetic field is taken off.
+Permanent Magnets are artificial magnets that retain their magnetic property even after the external magnetic field is removed.
 The Permanent magnets are made from hardened steel and alloys of some metals.

-Generally, the alloy used to make permanent magnets are ALNICO (An alloy of aluminium, nickel, and cobalt).
+Generally, the alloy used to make permanent magnets is ALNICO (An alloy of aluminium, nickel, and cobalt).

-Examples of Permanent Magnet usage are Refrigerator, bar magnet, speaker magnet, fridge, magnetic compass, etc.
+Examples of Permanent Magnet usage are a refrigerator, a bar magnet, a speaker magnet, a fridge, a magnetic compass, etc.

-Neodymium magnets are the strongest magnets on the earth.
-Alnico cow magnets are used to attract sharp iron objects such as wire, nails ingested by animals grazing, which also damage its digestive tract.
+Neodymium magnets are the strongest magnets on Earth.
+Alnico cow magnets are used to attract sharp iron objects such as wire, nails, and are ingested by animals grazing, which also damages their digestive tract.

 Cow magnets facts